-Inspired by the approach recommended by Sule [12] and Ouattara [13], the crude aqueous extract of P. niruri was obtained by maceration with magnetic stirring of 100g of dry powder of P. niruri on which was poured 1000 mL boiling distilled water.
-After at least 8 hours of shaking, filter the mixture aseptically through sterilized filter paper under the laminar flow hood.
-Distribute the filtrate in the valves of sterilized and previously weighed Petri dishes, then evaporate until dry in an oven between 45 to 50°C. The dry residue obtained constituted the crude aqueous extract.
+Inspired by the approach recommended by Sule [12] and Ouattara [13], the crude aqueous extract of P. niruri was obtained by maceration for 8 hours with magnetic stirring of 100g of dry powder of P. niruri on which was poured 1000 mL boiling distilled water.
+To filter the mixture aseptically and evaporate until dry in an oven between 45 to 50°C. The dry residue obtained constituted the crude aqueous extract.